 A PBO conducts PBAs of caring for poor and needy persons 60 years and older.
-The PBO held an annual fete as a fundraising event for which it acquired a marquee.
-The fundraising event was undertaken with assistance from volunteers and the items sold were all donated.
+The PBO holds an annual fete as a fundraising event for which it has acquired a marquee.
+The fundraising event is undertaken with assistance from volunteers and the items which are sold were all donated.